wvolkers/Ai-FindMyPhoto/README.md

 ## Background

 This is a working demo.
 You should be able to make it run with minor effort.
-It is based on PyTorch, TensorFlow, DeepFace and other freely available libraries.
+It is based on PyTorch, DeepFace and other freely available libraries.

 ## How is it used?